JeremieLitzler/vueschool-course/course-vuex-for-everyone.md

 So in the end, only the mapGetters are really needed in the helper library, in my experience.

 Also, if you find yourself wanting to use `mapState` from that library, tell me how you make it work when using namescaped modules.
 I used a getter to access for example `moduleX.state.property1`.

+## Conclusion

+I hope you learn a lot on Vuex.
+At the time of writing this article, Vuex has been replaced by Pinia and [VueSchool have a course](https://vueschool.io/courses/pinia-the-enjoyable-vue-store) on the new recommended state management of Vue.